gblbjj/pi-top-install/README.md

 # pi-top-install
-Do you want to run the standard **raspbian jessie** on the pi-top or pi-topCEED?
+Do you want to run the standard **Raspbian Stretch** or **Raspbian Jessie** on the pi-top or pi-topCEED?
-In this repository you find tips, tricks and scripts to install the necessary capabilities to control the pi-top hardware using a standard raspbian jessie distribution.
+In this repository you find tips, tricks and scripts to install the necessary capabilities to control the pi-top hardware using a standard Raspbian Stretch or Jessie distribution.

 For other linux distributions, see the links at the bottom of this page.